MultiCraft/repixture/mods/rp_mobs/API.md

 * `self`: The mob
 * `get_node_damage`: If `true`, mob will receive damage from nodes

+### `rp_mobs.init_fall_damage(self, get_fall_damage)`

+Initializes the fall damage for the given mob,
+If you want the mob to have this, put this into `on_activate`.

+If this is the first time the function is called, the associated entity fields will be initialized.
+On subsequent calls, this function does nothing because the fields are already initialized.

+Parameters:

+* `self`: The mob
+* `get_fall_damage`: If `true`, mob will receive fall damage

 ### `rp_mobs.attempt_capture = function(mob, capturer, capture_chances, force_take, replace_with)`

 Attempt to capture mob by capturer (a player).
 This requires a mob to have a mob available as